Why Use a VARCHAR Field Instead of TEXT in MySQL

 When processed with temporary tables, the server will use tables on disk rather than in memory, because the

-storage engine does not supportTEXT
+MEMORYstorage engine does not supportTEXTtype. -

 The size of a